rakshith6404/amfoss-stage0/README.md

 ## Hi!!! myself S.Rakshith pursing my Btech at [Amrita vishwa Vidhyapeetham(amritapuri campus)](https://www.amrita.edu/campus/amritapuri) **S1 ECEA**

 ## I am from Ernakulam,Kerala (From india ofc😜😜).
-## I am looking forward to learn programming in the first position and also am intrested in created websites and app using FLutter and Android Studios.But still i know a few of the functions and syntaxes in Python.I would say i am basically a noob in the field of programming.I used to keep in mind that i have to complete **A tASK** in a day but wont be able to.I do hrs and hrs of researches which YEAHH literally improved my knowledge.
+## I am looking forward to learn programming in the first position and also am intrested in created websites and app using FLutter and Web based Programming.But still i know a few of the functions and syntaxes in Python.I would that i am a noob in the field of programming but still have managed to learn some of the languages (C,Python,GO and Dart) in this tasks given.I used to keep in mind that i have to complete **A tASK** in a day but wont be able to.I do hrs and hrs of researches which YEAHH literally improved my knowledge.

 ### This table will help you to redirect to the respective folders